 Thanksgivings are becoming more common for those parents who would like to mark the wonder of a new arrival in the family but feel that in all conscience they cannot express faith in Jesus Christ.

-Please contact the Church Office for more information about thanksgiving services.
+Please contact Val at email@example.com for more information about thanksgiving services.

 Weddings are always a time for celebration at St Wilfrid’s.
 We welcome couples who live in the parish, as well as those who are members of the congregation or on the electoral roll or have some connection through parents, previous residence, or baptism at St Wilfrid’s.